 To complete module 6, you'll be asked to watch a patient simulation video, which demonstrates the entire administration process (from patient arrival to administration to monitoring) and includes instructions for recording and uploading the student technician's hands-on training.
 The technician is responsible for identifying and securing the sponsoring qualified immunizing pharmacists.
 This video recording must be completed under the supervision of a sponsoring qualified immunizing pharmacist.
 Technicians will demonstrate appropriate technique when administering intramuscular and subcutaneous injections, demonstrate appropriate distraction techniques when administering immunizations, and demonstrate the use of universal precautions during immunization administration.

-You will earn continuing education credit as you complete each activity, totaling 6 credits upon final completion of all required activities, or 8 credits if you complete the bonus module.
+You will earn continuing education credit as you complete each activity, totaling 6 credits upon final completion of all required activities, or 8.25 credits if you complete the bonus modules.